-Our plans for 2019, 2020, and beyond include a series of such one-day events, each dealing with a different facet of America’s national security.
+Our plans for 2020 and beyond include a series of similar type events, webinars, and press conferences, each dealing with a different facet of America’s national security.
 Each event will be webcast, broadcast or recorded and shown later, archived on our website, and distributed as widely as possible, including through social media.
 We will also issue reports based on our investigations and our findings, and the views of the speakers as well as our own views.

 We have proven in the past to have excellent media contacts and skills in getting media to attend our events and follow up to get our people on the air to talk about the topics and the issues raised.
 Roger Aronoff, the Executive Director of the CCNS and the Editor of the CCNS website has been a frequent guest on Neil Cavuto’s shows on Fox News and Fox Business News.
 Aronoff also produced a weekly PBS TV series called “Think Tank with Ben Wattenberg,” and those same PBS stations aired his most recent of six documentaries, “Fighting Words: A Tale of How Liberals Created Neo-Conservatism.”
 Aronoff produced, directed and co-wrote the award-winning documentary.